mac-lawson/dynamind/dev.md

 - QA test for Node spawning
 - [subtask] Add module to seperate raw Bumblebee into different functions based of computational need.
 - Database
+- Custom integration for Axon (need to figure out any Mix issues with that)

 ### Future todos
 - GraphQL